-Mazda MAZDA6 owners have reported 10 problems associated with manual transmission (under the power train category).
+Mazda MAZDA6 owners have reported 10 problems related to manual transmission (under the power train category).

 See all problems of the 2008 Mazda MAZDA6.

-The vehicle was a 2006 Mazda Mazda6.
 Engine power decreases substantially going uphill when you push accelerator.
 Even after the recall item was fixed (reprogrammed computer), it still does it, especially on other then 93 octane gas which is not always available.
 When merging into traffic, had a few close calls with accidents.
-This manual transmission issue occurred 03/17/06.

 See all problems of the 2006 Mazda MAZDA6.

-The car involved was a 2005 Mazda Mazda6.
 Car is a manual transmission.
 Past 2 weeks engine light has come on, car will not shift and will not go above 20 mph.
-The failure date was Oct.
-12, 2005.

-The vehicle is a 2004 Mazda Mazda6.
-The vehicle identification number (VIN) is 1YVFP82D04_.
 I have a 2004 Mazda6 wagon with an automatic transmission.
 I have brought the car into a Mazda dealership twice to fix a rough shifting transmission.
 The car has 30,000 miles and is under warranty.
 The shifts between gears are frequently very rough and have been described by others in internet Mazda forums as "shift shock. " the burnsville, mn Mazda dealer claims the transmission was designed to shift rough.
 I have asked to meet with a Mazda representative.
-The failure date was May.
-9, 2005.

 See all problems of the 2004 Mazda MAZDA6.

-The car was a 2003 Mazda Mazda6.
 I have a Mazda 6i.
 At 8500 miles after having my car I had the clutch go out.
 When I took it to the dealer I was severly stereotyped as a street racer which I am in no way , if that were the case I would have bought the 6s .
 They wanted to charge me $800 to fix the problem , which I immediately disputed and was treated as a child.
 Eventually they fixed it and I quote "not under warranty but fixed out of kindness" and that was the end of that.
 Now at 13000 miles my manual transmission would not shift into 1st or 2nd gear I took it in and the first response I got from the service clerk was " whats wrong with the car?" and that if they find I caused the problem it would be estimated $1000 to fix it if it wasn't covered by the warranty.
 I feel that because my age I am discriminated against even though I purchased the car myself in my name at 18.
 I am currently waiting for a response from the dealer as to what is going to happen with the transmission replacement.
-This manual transmission issue occurred Tuesday, August 3, 2004.